8Crafter-Studios/8Crafter-Wiki/docs/andexdb/general/troubleshooting.md

 ### Step 2

+Try putting the behavior and resource packs for the add-on on top of all other packs.

+### Step 3

 See the troubleshooting information for "The items are not doing anything, and when I type \help in the chat, nothing happens.".

 </Spoiler>